 Hiei from YuYu Hakusho, though it is somewhat averted in that he remains just as arrogant as before (though he does become a calmer person) and isn't "broken" at all, even after getting his soul stolen by Kaito.
 So it's more a case of the Jerkassshowing he has a heart.

-Firestorm tries this on the loudmouth terrorist Plastique when he stops her rampage by subjecting her to a Shameful Strip.
+Firestorm tries this on the loudmouth terrorist Plastique when he stops her rampage by subjecting her to a Shameful Strip that leaves her completely naked and sexually humiliated in public.
+On live TV no less.

 In the miniseries 52, Booster Gold is revealed to have staged a super villain attack using an actor in Powered Armor to increase his reputation.
 He becomes a haughty Jerkass with a bitter hatred for the new hero Supernova and desperately searches for a chance to regain his superhero status.
 In issue #15 he manages to redeem himself in a Crowning Moment Of Awesomejust before he dies in a nuclear explosion with only his skeleton left.
 In issue #37 it is revealed that his fall-from-grace, apparent death and rivalry with Supernova (who is revealed to be Booster Gold using time travel) was all part of a plan to stop Mister Mind from destroying The Multiverse.
 He still hired the fake super villain to boost his ego, which was his actual lowest point, but that was before he learned what was going on and decided to turn himself around.